By Eunice Escobar and James Patrick Jordan

-Before the day was done, the ESMAD riot police and city police would kill at least eleven more, young people from 17 to 27 in age (two are age unknown), in protests that swept Bogota’s metropolitan area.
+Before the day was done, the ESMAD riot police and city police would kill at least eleven more [NOTE: later reports would put the final death toll at 13, in addition to Ordoñez], young people from 17 to 27 in age (two are age unknown), in protests that swept Bogota’s metropolitan area.
 They are:

 *Andrés Felipe Rodríguez, 23, Bogotá.

 *Fredy Alexander Mahecha, 20, Bogotá.

 *Julián Mauricio Gonzalez, 27, Bogotá.

 *Angie Paola Baquero, 19, Bogotá.